aykhazanchi/akzn/content/now/index.md

 - Located in Stockholm, Sweden since August, 2021
 - Studying for a Master of Science in Software Engineering of Distributed Systems
-- Reading Three Men on a Boat by Jerome K. Jerome
+- Working with IBM Bluesmarts
-- Learning the MERN Stack
+- Enjoying the summer

 This page is inspired by Derek Sivers' [nownownow](https://nownownow.com/about) project.